Department of Otolaryngology—Head & Neck Surgery

 NYU Langone Health’s Department of Otolaryngology—Head and Neck Surgery delivers excellence and innovation in diagnosing, managing, and treating ear, nose, and throat disorders and providing medical and surgical care for acquired and congenital head and neck conditions.
 We are proud to have performed the first pediatric auditory brainstem implantation in the United States in 2012, and remain the only hospital in the region to offer the procedure for patients with neurofibromatosis type 2.

-Learn more about our commitment to training the next generation of specialists and driving new standards of patient care through basic science, translational, and clinical otolaryngology—head and neck surgery research in the following areas:
+We offer otolaryngology—head and neck surgery educational programs for medical students, residents, fellows, and graduate and postdoctoral students.
+Our faculty are committed to training the next generation of specialists and driving new standards of patient care through basic science, translational, and clinical otolaryngology—head and neck surgery research in the following areas:

 - cochlear and auditory brainstem implantation